 You have three options when you make these Honey Sriracha Chicken Wings.
 You can cook these wings in the air fryer, oven, or grill, and there isn’t one method that’s better or worse than the others.
 It’s really just a preference thing.

-In the summer, I love to cook Paleo wings using my grill.
-In the wintertime, I’m more likely to follow the air fryer method for making chicken wings.
 Sometimes, I just like to throw it in the oven.
 It all depends, so I included instructions on how to make chicken wings using all three methods.
 I hope that’s helpful!

 Healthy Paleo Game Day Appetizer Recipes